An invitation from Aryeh Shander, MD, FCCM, FCCP, FASA

 Patient Blood Management (PBM) is the timely application of evidence-based medical and surgical concepts designed to maintain hemoglobin concentration, optimize hemostasis and minimize blood loss in an effort to improve patient outcome.

-The SABM Research Grant is intended to advance the field of patient blood management by supporting an investigator who intends to study methods of advancing the prevention, diagnosis and treatment of patient blood management-related issues or concepts.
+The SABM Research Grant, supported by an educational grant from HemoSonics, LLC, is intended to advance the field of patient blood management by supporting an investigator who intends to study methods of advancing the prevention, diagnosis and treatment of patient blood management-related issues or concepts.
 The grant provides starter funding to further scientific inquiry and clinical knowledge in the field.Learn more or donate today.

 "As an administrator, you don’t often have something presented to you that improves patient safety, improves clinical outcomes, quality of care -- and also saves money.
 And that’s exactly what a PBM program does.” - Larry Burns, FACHE, SABM Advisory DirectorLearn more by downloading the new Patient Blood Management - What Healthcare Executives Need to Know presentation.